Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Introduction

 Integrating accountability solutions into robotic systems often demands a trade-off with system performance.
-Specifically, features such as computational power and networking bandwidth can be negatively affected.
-The inclusion of anti-tampering techniques, such as full disk and communication encryption, may be restrictive due to resource limitations \citep{fernandez2021}.
-Additionally, high-cost tamper proof storage devices may prove economically unviable, especially when dealing with continuously generated log data.
+Specifically, the computational power and networking bandwidth may be adversely affected \cite{fernandez2021}.
+The inclusion of anti-tampering techniques, such as full disk and communication encryption, can be restrictive due to resource limitations \cite{Fernandez2024}.
+Additionally, high-cost tamper-proof storage devices may prove economically unviable, particularly when dealing with continuously generated log data.

-Therefore, it becomes necessary to establish an efficient and verifiable proof of integrity to guarantee the reproducibility and identification of the events that could arise during an autonomous agent action.
-For this evidence to be significant, it should belong to a persistent chain of custody, totally reliable and verifiable, main requirements for an auditable and transparent logging system \citep{Putz2019,HAJER2024122122}.
+Therefore, it is necessary to establish an efficient and verifiable proof of integrity to guarantee the reproducibility and identification of the events that could arise during an autonomous agent action without compromising the robot's performance.
+For this evidence to be significant, it should belong to a persistent chain of custody, fully reliable and verifiable, key requirements for an auditable and transparent logging system \cite{Putz2019}.

-Blockchain solutions emerge as a mechanism to ensure data integrity, protection against unauthorized changes, and traceability.
-The consensus protocols established by all blockchain network members enable the detection and rejection of any destruction, manipulation, or non-permitted editing of data through illicit channels.
-The nature of this technology helps to avoid tampering risk, safeguarding data \citep{iqbal2019comparison} or even .
+To this end, blockchain solutions have emerged as a mechanism to ensure data integrity, protection against unauthorized changes, and traceability.
+Consensus protocols established by all blockchain network members enable the detection and rejection of any destruction or manipulation of data through illicit channels.
+The nature of this technology mitigates tampering risk and safeguards data \cite{iqbal2019comparison}.

-Nevertheless, the potential obtained evidence poses significant challenges for analysis due to its diverse and varied nature, terminology, and the presence of substantial volumes of similar messages unrelated to anomalous events.
-These facts may result in limited usefulness and misalignment with the expectations of non-expert users \citep{Shehu2022}.
-Regarding autonomous agents, the raw log messages produced by these systems, are usually noisy and possess semi-structured format.
-In addition to this, it is necessary to deal with specific features such as large quantities of domain-specific language messages \citep{Ott2021}.
+Nevertheless, while blockchain secures log data, the evidence obtained poses significant challenges for analysis, due to its diverse and varied nature, terminology, and the presence of substantial volumes of similar messages unrelated to anomalous events.
+These factors may result in limited usefulness and misalignment with the expectations of non-expert users \cite{Shehu2022}.
+The raw log messages produced by autonomous agents are typically noisy and semi-structured.
+In addition, it is necessary to deal with specific features such as large quantities of domain-specific language messages \cite{Ott2021}.
+Addressing this issue requires methods to organize and filter log data, making it accessible and meaningful.